cnshsliu/aivideo/.clinerules/NO_SERVER.md

-always use pnpm instead of npm
+1. always use pnpm instead of npm
-Do NOT run pnpm run dev for Testing, the server is already running outside of vscode at http://localhost:5173, access it for testing
+2. always refer to Context7 MCP for package or software documentations
-When use browser tool for testing, Open https://localhost:5173, click login first, enter username 'demo' and password 'demo123', submit the login form, then navigate to any functions
+3. never use placeholder, never use simulation code, always write codes that really work